KisangaDavid/DKBlog/src/data/blog-posts/charliesPresentsRiddle.md

 ### Case 2: The highest numbered box that contains a present is odd

-In this case, it is not guaranteed that Bob will reveal the 26th present precisely when he opens box *i* - since he Therefore, there are many scenarios where Alice reveals the 26th present much earlier than Bob. - for example if the 2 highest  were 50 and 51.
+In this case, it is not guaranteed that Bob will reveal the 26th present precisely when he opens box $i$ - since he Therefore, there are many scenarios where Alice reveals the 26th present much earlier than Bob. - for example if the 2 highest  were 50 and 51.